Evanston SPACE to host first annual Evanston Folk Festival in September

 The festival will include three musical stages featuring over 30 artists as well as speakers, food, beverages and ticketed evening performances at SPACE and Cahn Auditorium.

-Sierra Ferrel and Patty Griffin will headline the event.
+Sierra Ferrell and Patty Griffin will headline the event.
 Other performers include Hiss Golden Messenger, Sarah Jarosz, Bonnie “Prince” Billy, Madi Diaz, Yasmin Williams and more.

 Williams said she is excited to play in the first iteration of a folk festival with performers she admires.

-Note: Correction: A previous version of this story misspelled Sierra Ferrell’s name.
-The Daily regrets the error.